Tesla Model 3 Grafana Telematics Dashboard Fleet

 As in my other EV case studies, I wanted to visualize the Tesla data in a Grafana dashboard.

-To do so, I used our CANedge InfluxDB Writer.
+To do so, I used our Grafana-Athena integration.

-Specifically, I wrote a resampled version of the DBC decoded Tesla data to an InfluxDB cloud database.
+Specifically, I used the MF4 decoders to DBC decode the raw MF4 files into a local Parquet data lake, which I then uploaded to our S3 output bucket (where our Grafana dashboard playgrounds are stored).
+For a more permanent deployment, this process would of course be automated via the Grafana-Athena Lambda automation workflow.
 Next, I copied my Kia EV6 dashboard template and modified the queries to replace the Kia EV6 DBC signal names for the Tesla signal names.

 I was able to identify most of the same signals, enabling almost identical data representations.